 Martin Shaded Top

-The Martin dreadnought is the greatest icon in the acoustic guitar world.
-The D-45, D-28, D-35, and D-18 models are always present at the moments that change the course of history.
-There must be many people whose lives have been turned around by the tones produced by these guitars held by artists.
-You have probably seen dreadnoughts in various situations: at live performances, on CD jackets, in magazines, and in music stores.
+The Martin Dreadnought, the greatest icon in the acoustic guitar world.
+Among them, the D-45, D-28, D-35, and D-18 models are almost always present at moments that change history.
+How many people have reached turning points in their lives, moved by the sound produced by the very guitars held by artists?
+You've likely seen the Dreadnought in countless situations: at live shows, on CD covers, in magazines, and in music stores.

-Later, Gibson expanded its market share with arched-top guitars, but the aforementioned technology was still utilized to create instruments with violin-like features, such as arched bodies and F-holes, and the "Sunburst" finish was applied.
-Further down the line, Gibson made a great leap forward with flat-top guitars, and of course, flat-top guitars with "Sunburst" coloring appeared on the market.
-The vertical history of the instruments handled by Gibson naturally led to the establishment of the [Sunburst] culture at Gibson.
+Gibson subsequently expanded its market share with arched-top guitars, but the aforementioned technology was put to use, resulting in instruments featuring an arched body and violin-like F-hole specifications, finished in the iconic Sunburst.History progressed further, and Gibson made a major leap forward with flat-top guitars.
+Naturally, flat-top models featuring the Sunburst coloring appeared.
+The vertical history of the instruments they handled naturally established the Sunburst culture within Gibson.

 D-45